menghaozhang/tink-link-ios/Examples/ProviderSelection/README.md

 # Provider Selection - Example Project

 This example project shows how to make a simple integration with Tink using TinkLink on iOS.
-The project demonstrates how display and allow users to connect to providers (banks) using their bank credentials.
+The project demonstrates how display and allow users to connect to providers (financial institutions) using their credentials.

 ## Getting started